 For some time now, my son has been attending basketball.
-He has had two coaches, both devoted individuals who give their time and skill without question: People whose deeds and sacrifice need to be socially recognized by us all.
+He has had two coaches, both devoted individuals, who give their time and skill without question.
+People whose deeds and sacrifice need to be socially recognized by us all.

-I have taken their service for granted thinking that my annual payment to his league meant payment for their service.
+I have taken their service for granted thinking that my annual payment to his league, meant fee for their service.
 I was wrong.
 One of the coaches, Steve, has been volunteering his time without compensation.
 He does this volunteering out of the sheer goodness of his heart.
 To me, this is a "silent guidepost" to wisdom, one who is there for our youth and guides by example.
 Thank you, Steve.